Maskerad-rs/maskerad_stack_allocator/README.md

 When we allocate/reset with this allocator, the active stack-based allocator allocates/reset memory.
 We can swap the allocators, the inactive one becomes active.

+- a **double-ended** allocator

+It works like a stack-based allocator, but allocations can occur on both sides.

 This library was made to **prevent memory fragmentation** when allocating memory on the heap.